AlphaLU/Reverse-Shell-Paramiko/README.md

-# I take no responsibility for this is used, use it as you wish, open to suggestions.
+# I take no responsibility for the usage, use it as you wish, open to suggestions.

 L.